fieldtrip/website/tutorial/epilepsy.md

     cfg.covariance = 'yes';
     cov_matrix = ft_timelockanalysis(cfg, data);

-Next we precompute the leadfields, which is not obligatory but speeds up the following steps.
+Next we precompute the leadfields, which is not obligatory but speeds up the subsequent step.

     cfg = [];
     cfg.channel = 'MEG';